Do you dream of visiting España? Then join Heart of Travel on our Spain group tour.

 Is it safe to travel through Spain?

+It’s normal to be concerned about safety when you travel.
+On our Spain group tour, we take your safety seriously.
 As with most of Western Europe, travel to Spain is generally very safe and free of significant danger.
 However, all travelers should be vigilant about their surroundings to avoid potentially dangerous situations.

 Are credit cards/debit cards accepted?